-The Resource Ecology Group, together with Welgevonden Game Reserve, MTN and IBM, is working on a new anti-poaching system (called SmartParks) by combining animal ecology, sensor technology, internet of things, and artificial intelligence.
+The Wildlife Ecology and Conservation Group, together with Welgevonden Game Reserve, MTN and IBM, is working on a new anti-poaching system (called SmartParks) by combining animal ecology, sensor technology, internet of things, and artificial intelligence.

 For this project we released 135 animals (zebra, wildebeest, impala, and eland antelope; Fig. 1) over and above animals that already were present in a fenced area in Welgevonden Game Reserve, South Africa.
 Every animal was equipped with a collar carrying a GPS and accelerometer sensor that transmitted data in real-time via a LoRa network to a server in Europe (Fig. 2).
 For seven months staff of Welgevonden Game Reserve conducted controlled experiments, mimicking various types of intrusions (poachers or tourists on foot, in a car, or both).
 We tracked their movements, and recorded their behaviour, so that we could link their presence and location to concurrent data gathered on animal movement and behaviour.